45+ Mental health games and activities for workplace to thrive in 2024

 - Content development: Collaborate with your facilitator to develop engaging and informative content.
 Include interactive activities, real-life examples, and practical strategies that employees can apply in their daily lives.

-- Engagement activities: Incorporate group discussions, role-playing, and interactive exercises to keep participants engaged and encourage open dialogue.
+- Engagement activities: Incorporate group discussions, role-playing, live trivia games, and interactive exercises to keep participants engaged and encourage open dialogue.

 - Resources and materials: Provide handouts, resources, or recommended readings to participants to reinforce key concepts and encourage further learning.